pallets/flask/docs/patterns/packages.rst

                 login.html
                 ...

 But how do you run your application now?
-The naive ``python yourapplication/__init__.py`` will not work.
+The native ``python yourapplication/__init__.py`` will not work.
 Let's just say that Python does not want modules in packages to be the startup file.
 But that is not a big problem, just add a new file called :file:`setup.py` next to the inner